the/purepkg/README.md

 ## Usage

 ```
-purepkg [-v] [-stdlib] [-allow pkg1,pkg2,...] <package>
+purepkg [-v] [-stdlib] [-notest] [-allow pkg1,pkg2,...] <package>

 Options:
   -allow packages
     	comma separated list of allowed packages
+  -notest
+    	ignore tests
   -stdlib
     	include all standard library packages
   -v    verbose output
 ```

 When no unallowed package is found `purepkg` exits with exit code `0`.
 Otherwise it will exit with `2` which can be useful to abort a build process or checks executed in a CI/CD pipeline.
+By default test code is included.
+Adding the `-notest` argument ignores the tests.

 ## Examples